|BROMPTON HALL SCHOOL

 · Where possible a visit by our staff to see the child or young person in their current educational setting/provision – so that we have the opportunity to meet with them again, and find out more from the other professionals who have been working with them.

 · A pre-admission meeting with our head teacher or assistant head teacher, attended by the child or young person, parents/carers.
 During this meeting a placement plan is created to build up a detailed profile of each pupil’s background and needs.
 The plan also identifies situations that may cause their behaviour to escalate, how staff can help to avoid this or help them calm down and de-escalate challenging behaviour.
 The child or young person is encouraged to join their potential class group for a short period of time to be introduced and become familiar with the learning environment and their new peer group.

 · Brompton Hall will contact educational provision and other agencies and support services that are, or have been, involved in working with the child or young person to request all of the relevant details of involvement and documentation.

 When children and young people start at the school we spend a lot of time trying to get to know them really well and trying to build up their trust in us.
-Over the first few weeks and months we will ensure that they have plenty of opportunity to have one to one discussions with key staff, including their key worker, class tutor and with our placement support officer.
+Over the first few weeks and months we will ensure that they have plenty of opportunity to have one to one discussions with key staff, including their key worker and class tutor.